New England Transit

-New England Transit (abbreviated as NET or NETransit) is a Roblox-based public transit roleplay and simulation group.
+New England Transit, sometimes shorten as NETransit and colloquially abbreviated as NET, is a Roblox-based public transit roleplay and simulation group.
 Founded in 2021 by Ilias Benmokrane, known on Roblox as Ill91, the group created Boston Bus Simulator which became the successor of Benmokrane's first game, New England Bus Simulator.

 New England Transit focuses on replicating the operations of public transportation agencies in Boston and Worcester, both located in Massachusetts.
 Boston Bus Simulator recreates bus operations at the Massachusetts Bay Transportation Authority (MBTA), while New England Bus Simulator replicates the Worcester Regional Transit Authority (WRTA).

-The group's main game, Boston Bus Simulator, has experienced rapid growth, garnering over 500,000 visits in under two months.
-The project has been covered by several news outlets, including The Boston Globe, WHDH (Channel 7), WBZ-TV Boston, and Axios.
+The group's main game, Boston Bus Simulator, has experienced rapid growth, garnering over 1,100,000 visits in under a year.
+The project has been covered by several news outlets, including The Boston Globe, WHDH (Channel 7), WBZ-TV and Axios.

-Development and Structure
+Development and Structures

-New England Transit develops free-to-play, open-world bus simulator games on Roblox.
+New England Transit develops free-to-play, open world bus simulator games on Roblox.
 New England Transit is part of the broader Roblox public transit simulation community, where it maintains affiliations with other Roblox transit groups and participates in joint events and collaborations.

+The group also participates in transit advocacy across Greater Boston, including conducting city-affiliated presentations demonstrating Boston Bus Simulator and equitable transit policy.
+Benmokrane has shared transit proposals, such as a fare-free pilot on bus routes outside of Boston, to organizations like the Boston Region Metropolitan Transit Organization.

 Development for its two games is handled on the group level.
-New England Transit manages game assets, marketing, public relations, and infrastructure design.
+New England Transit manages game assets, marketing, public relations and infrastructure design.
 Updates and feature rollouts are announced via the game page, the group’s official website, and its Discord server.